-- There are no classes during Fall Reading Week (Oct 12 to Oct 20, 2024). - The tentative course schedule is subject to change(s).
+- There are no classes during Fall Reading Week (Oct 12 to Oct 20, 2024). - Tentative course schedule is subject to change(s).
 Any changes to this schedule will be provided in class.
-Topics and/or subtopics are tentative and may be added or deleted based on time constraints.
+Some chapters will not be covered entirely.
+Please see the course Brightspace site for details on the material covered for each chapter.
+Students will be held responsible for all material presented in lectures, regardless of whether the material appears in the textbook.